-Table Page 1.
-Reported catch (round pounds) and exvessel value for state-managed groundfish taken in commercial groundfish and halibut fisheries, Southeast District from 1996-October 201724 2.
-Groundfish bycatch (round pounds) landed in the Southeast Alaska commercial salmon troll fisheries, 1990-October 2017 3.
-Testfish landings (round pounds) and exvessel values for Alaska Department of Fish and Game and International Pacific Halibut Commission surveys, by group and year for state-managed species, 1999-October 2017 4.
-Southeast District reported harvest, effort, and exvessel value for lingcod taken in the directed commercial fishery and as bycatch in the groundfish and halibut fisheries, 1987-October 201728 5.
-Commercial lingcod guideline harvest level by fishery and management area for 201729 6.
-Southeast District lingcod reported harvest (round pounds) by management area for commercial directed and salmon troll and longline bycatch fisheries, 2003-October 2017 7.
-Reported harvest, effort and value for demersal shelf rockfish (DSR) taken in the directed commercial fishery and as bycatch in groundfish and halibut fisheries, 1987-October 2017 8.
-Directed fishery allocation (round pounds) and catch (round pounds) for demersal shelf rockfish (DSR) by management area and year, 2014-October 2017 9.
-The pelagic shelf rockfish (PSR) reported harvest (round pounds), effort and exvessel value landed from NSEI and SSEI for commercial groundfish and halibut fisheries, 1987-October 2017 10.
-Black rockfish landings (round pounds) and exvessel value in directed and all commercial fisheries, including bycatch in groundfish, halibut, and salmon troll fisheries, for the Southeast Outside District, 1999-October 2017.
-11. Slope rockfish and shortspine thornyhead reported harvest, exvessel value, and effort in NSEI and SSEI directed commercial and groundfish and halibut commercial fisheries, 1985-October 2017 12.
-NSEI sablefish fishery annual harvest objective (AHO), equal quota share (EQS), harvest (round pounds), exvessel value, and effort for 1985-October 2017.
-13. The annual harvest objective, equal quota share, and reported harvest, along with exvessel value and effort for the directed commercial SSEI sablefish fishery, 1985-October 201738 14.
-Pacific cod reported harvest, exvessel value, and effort, from NSEI and SSEI directed commercial fishery and bycatch in the groundfish and halibut fisheries, 1985-October 201739 15.
-Flatfish reported harvest, exvessel value, and effort, from the directed commercial fishery and bycatch in groundfish fisheries in NSEI and SSEI LIST OF FIGURES Figure 1.
-Southeast District groundfish management area boundaries in Southeast Alaska waters excluding lingcod 2.
-Lingcod management area boundaries in Southeast Alaska waters 3.
-Edgecumbe Pinnacles Marine Reserve no-take groundfish area 4.
-Lingcod directed commercial fishery catch per unit effort (retained lingcod/hook hour) by management area 5.
-Directed demersal shelf rockfish (DSR) landings (round pounds) by management area 6.
-Estimates of total exploitable abundance from 2003-2015 for the Northern Southeast Inside (NSEI) 0.
-Subdistrict from the Chapman mark-recapture estimator applied to total marks and recoveries with the 2017 forecast 7.
-Northern Southeast Inside (NSEI) Subdistrict commercial fishery harvest and catch per unit of effort (CPUE) from 1980-2016 for the sablefish directed commercial fishery and longline survey46 8.
-Southern Southeast Inside (SSEI) Subdistrict sablefish commercial longline fishery harvest, and catch per unit effort (CPUE) from 1985-2016 for the sablefish longline fishery and survey
+Fable P age 1.
+Reported catch and exvessel value for state-managed groundfish taken in commercial groundfish and halibut fisheries, Southeast District from 1996 to October 2020.
+24 2.
+Groundfish bycatch landed in the Southeast Alaska commercial salmon troll fisheries from 1990 to October 2020.
+26 3.
+Test fish landings and exvessel values for Alaska Department of Fish and Game and International Pacific Halibut Commission surveys, by group and year for state-managed species from 1999 to October 2020.
+4. Southeast District reported harvest, effort, and exvessel value for lingcod taken in the directed commercial fishery and as bycatch in the groundfish and halibut fisheries from 1987 to October 2020 5.
+Commercial lingcod guideline harvest level by fishery and management area for 2020.
+6. Southeast District lingcod reported harvest by management area for commercial directed and salmon troll and longline bycatch fisheries from 2003 to October 2020.
+7. Reported harvest, effort, and value for demersal shelf rockfish taken in the directed commercial fishery and as bycatch in groundfish and halibut fisheries from 1987 to October 2020.
+8. Directed fishery allocation and catch for demersal shelf rockfish by management area and year, 2017-2020.
+9. The pelagic shelf rockfish reported harvest, effort, and exvessel value landed from NSEI and SSEI for commercial groundfish and halibut fisheries from 1987 to October 2020.
+10. Black rockfish landings and exvessel value in directed and all commercial fisheries, including bycatch in groundfish, halibut, and salmon troll fisheries for the Southeast Outside District from 1999 to October 2020.
+11. Slope rockfish and shortspine thornyhead reported harvest, exvessel value, and effort in NSEI and SSEI directed commercial and groundfish and halibut commercial fisheries from 1985 to October 2020.
+12. NSEI sablefish fishery annual harvest objective, equal quota share, harvest, exvessel value, and effort from 1985 to October 2020.
+13. The annual harvest objective, equal quota share, and reported harvest, along with exvessel value and effort for the directed commercial SSEI sablefish fishery from 1985 to October 2020.
+14. Pacific cod reported harvest, exvessel value, and effort, from NSEI and SSEI directed commercial fishery and bycatch in the groundfish and halibut fisheries from 1985 to October 2020 15.
+Flatfish reported harvest, exvessel value, and effort, from the directed commercial fishery and bycatch in groundfish fisheries in NSEI and SSEI.